SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

-If you need a string that spans several lines, use a multiline string literal --- a sequence of characters surrounded by three double quotes:
+If you need a string that spans several lines, use a multiline string literal --- a sequence of characters surrounded by three double quotation marks:

 ..
 Quote comes from "Alice's Adventures in Wonderland", which has been public domain as of 1907.